derivia/study-notes/notes/WEB.md

 #### Performance API

-Learn about the Performance API and how it can help you monitor the performance of the device.

 * [ ] [MDN - Performance](https://developer.mozilla.org/en-US/docs/Web/API/Performance)
 * [ ] [MDN - performance.measure()](https://developer.mozilla.org/en-US/docs/Web/API/Performance/measure)
 * [ ] [CSS Tricks - Breaking Down the Performance API](https://css-tricks.com/breaking-performance-api/)